DavidPal/whitespace-format-rust/README.md

 * `one-line` -- Replace each file with a file consisting of a single new line marker.

-Depending on the mode, an empty file or a whitespace-only file will be either ignored, replaced by a zero-byte file, or replaced by a file consisting of single end of line marker.
+Depending on the mode, an empty file or a whitespace-only file will be either ignored, replaced by an empty file, or replaced by a file consisting of single end of line marker.

 If `--normalize-whitespace-only-files` is set to `empty`,